react-navigation/react-navigation.github.io/versioned_docs/version-5.x/material-bottom-tab-navigator.md

 #### `tabBarLabel`

 Title string of a tab displayed in the tab bar.
 When undefined, scene `title` is used.
 To hide, see `labeled` option in the previous section.
+You can also pass a React Component for full customization.

 #### `tabBarBadge`